Listen to Lesson 14

 Course Review

-As a result of this course note the final reflection to this course and answer these questions on Page 23 of your workbook
+As a result of this course note the final reflection to this course and answer these questions on Page 28 of your Blue Workbook under the heading Course Review

 1. What is one thing you have discovered?